Search by Keyword

 Songwriting History

-John continues: “It was my attempt at writing a Roy Orbison song, would you believe it?...I heard Roy Orbison doing ‘Only The Lonely’ on the radio.”
-He set out to write a ballad in the dramatic drawn-out style of Roy Orbison while incorporating the double use of the word “please.”
-This is the rendition of the song that was brought to EMI studios on September 4th, 1962 for consideration for their first single.
-The song was to change shape, due to the suggestions of George Martin a week later.
+Lennon added: “It was my attempt at writing a Roy Orbison song, would you believe it?
+I had heard Roy Orbison doing ‘Only The Lonely’ on the radio.”
+John set out to write a ballad in Roy Orbison's dramatically drawn-out format while incorporating the double use of the word “please.”
+This is the rendition of the song they debuted in EMI Studio Two on September 4th, 1962 for consideration to be The Beatles' first single.
+This song was to change shape, due to the suggestions of George Martin a week later.

 Mark Lewisohn writes: "Late night on June 9, Lindy (Ness) and Lou (Stern) watched them refine ("Please Please Me"), seated side by side at Jim Mac's upright piano in Paul's front parlor.
-Lindy (Ness) recalls them 'mostly working on the chord changes, with a lot of joking and messing about.'
-The two 15-year-old girls stayed through the night and, later, dozed under the piano while Lennon - McCartney explored chords above their heads.
+Lindy (Ness) recalled them 'mostly working on the chord changes, with a lot of joking and messing about.'
+The two 15-year-old girls stayed throughout the night and, later, dozed under the piano while Lennon - McCartney explored chords above their heads.
 'They asked us what we thought of it,' Lou (Stern) remembers, 'and we said it was great.
 It was certainly great to see them writing, and that they didn't mind us being there - but they were always dead casual about things like that.'"

 Recording History